 The role of a managing agent today is a complex one and requires a professional approach.
 To carry out the role requires knowledge of landlord and tenant law, building construction, health and safety regulations, basic accounting and more.

-There are benefits of professional management which should be balanced against the fees which leaseholders will have to bear.
+There are benefits to professional management which should be balanced against the fees which leaseholders will have to bear.

 Benefits of using an agent